7 Day Guitar Practice Routine #3 - Arpeggios

 Get on my email list to be the first to get the FULL BOOK when it’s finished next month.

 Ahhhh, sweep picking.
 Most guitarists either love it or hate it.
 I’m kind of on the fence really.
 I mean, if I see someone doing it well and in a tasteful manner, it is cool.
+Furthermore, some of my favorite 80’s guitarists featured this technique prominently.

 Most of the time though, it’s out of place in just about any style of music outside of Progressive, Fusion or 80’s era Metal Styles.